Dhirajsharma2060/FIleScanner_wordcounter/system.md

   Each worker:
   - Reads file paths from `fileChan`
   - Counts lines and word frequencies (with normalization)
-  - Sends results to the appropriate aggregator
+  - Sends the entire local frequency map to `resultChan`

-- **Aggregator Pool:**
+- **Main Goroutine:**
-  Each aggregator:
-  - Receives word counts from workers (for its shard)
+  - Receives all local frequency maps from workers via `resultChan`
-  - Merges them into a local map
+  - Merges them into a single `wordFreq` map

-- **Final Aggregation:**
-  Merges all aggregator maps into a single `wordFreq` map.

-- **Top-K Heap:**
-  Maintains the top K most frequent words using a min-heap for efficiency.
+  - Calculates and prints the top-K words

 ---